 The Four-Year Doctoral Fellowship (4YF) Program, which is administered by the Faculty of Graduate and Postdoctoral Studies, provides primary support for exceptional PhD students.

-Level of Support.
-4YF's provide $18,200 per year plus full tuition coverage; and in addition the Research Supervisor provides a top-up of $5,800 per year.
-If awarded, the support commences in September, typically one year after entry to the program, and may be provided for up to 4 years, subject to satisfactory academic progress.
+Level and Duration of Support.
+4YF's provide $18,200 per year plus full tuition coverage, matched by $5,000 per year in the form of a GRA from the Research Supervisor, totaling $23,200 per year plus full tuition coverage.
+If awarded, the support commences in September, typically one year after entry to the program.
+The award may be extended up to the end of the 4th year in the program, subject to satisfactory academic progress.

 The Natural Sciences and Engineering Research Council (NSERC) offer awards to exceptional students or who are Canadian citizens or permanent residents.
 Applications are initiated by the student, usually prior to admission, and may be submitted via UBC or directly to NSERC, depending on the circumstances.
 There are three types of NSERC awards for graduate students: